kevinkoosk/vnp-reader/README.md

 # VNP Reader

-A lightweight, secure desktop runtime and player for **Visual Narrative Package (`.vnp`)** digital interactive stories and visual novels.
+A lightweight, secure desktop runtime and player for **Visual Novel Package (`.vnp`)** digital interactive stories and visual novels.

 Built on **Tauri v2**, **Rust**, and **Svelte 5 / TypeScript**.

+The [VNP specification](https://github.com/kevinkoosk/vnp-specification) allows a visual novel to be created with Markdown and images, and distributed as a zip file with the extension of .vnp.

 ## Features